Quantization of Hitchin integrable system via positive characteristic: Introduction

-More precisely, we use the (easy) construction of automorphic $\D$-modules $\MM_L$ for a generic local system $L$ on a curve over a field of positive characteristic \cite{BB}.
-We verify that under the generic geometric Langlands equivalence in positive characteristic of \cite{BB} the free critically twisted $\D$-module corresponds to (the pushforward of) the structure sheaf of opers, this is deduced from a general observation relating the image of the free $\D$-module under the Hecke functor to opers presented in section \ref{secfil} (this part of the argument is closely related to ideas of \cite{BD}).
-This allows us to show that global sections of the sheaf of critically twisted $\D$-modules on $\Bun_n$ is a flat deformation of the ring of functions on the Hitchin base, by first doing it in positive characteristic and then deducing the general case by a standard argument.
+This allows us to show that global sections of the sheaf of critically twisted differential operators (i.e., global sections of the corresponding free rank~$1$ twisted $\D$-module) on $\Bun_n$ is a flat deformation of the ring of functions on the Hitchin base, by first doing it in positive characteristic and then deducing the general case by a standard argument.
 The construction of automorphic $\D$-modules corresponding to opers follows from this in view of the observation from section \ref{secfil}.

-Let us mention that the theme started in \cite{BB}, where geometric Langlands duality was established for $GL_n$ local systems with a smooth spectral curve has been developed in \cite{Gr}, where the case of not necessarily smooth spectral curves has been treated and \cite{CZ}, \cite{CZ1} dealing with $G$ local systems for $G\ne GL_n$.
+Let us mention that the theme started in \cite{BB}, where geometric Langlands duality was established for $GL_n$ local systems with a smooth spectral curve has been developed in \cite{Gr} where the case of not necessarily smooth spectral curves has been treated, in \cite{CZ}, \cite{CZ1} dealing with $G$ local systems for $G\ne GL_n$ and in \cite{Tr} where study of quantum geometric Langlands duality in that setting is initiated.
 However, the present note is the first work (to the authors' knowledge) where this type of result is connected to the original setting of a characteristic zero base field.

+The argument is based on an interesting property of the so called $p$-Hitchin map ($p$-curvature) map $h_p$ restricted to the space of opers $\Op$ established in Appendix A\@.
+Roughly speaking, it says that the map $h_p|_{\Op}$ is asymptotic to Frobenius at infinity (see Lemma \ref{pi_p} for a precise formulation).
+This implies that $h_p|_{\Op}$ is finite, flat of degree $p^d$ where $d=\dim(\Bun_G)$ (Theorem \ref{a main}).
+In contrast with some other steps in the argument, this phenomenon is special to positive characteristic, it has not, to our knowledge, appeared in previous works in geometric Langlands duality (a somewhat related concept of a dormant oper defined by Mochizuki \cite{Mo} has been studied in \cite{JP}, \cite{W} etc).
+For the group $G=GL(1)$ the map $h_p|_{\Op}$ is described the Hasse-Witt matrix (cf. Remark \ref{rem_HW}), so one can consider $h_p|_{\Op}$ a {\em noncommutative} counterpart of the {\em Hasse-Witt matrix}.

+We refer the reader to Remark \ref{rem_EFK} for a discussion of the formal parallel between a resulting description of the spectrum of global twisted differential operators on $\Bun_G$ acting on half-forms and a conjecture of \cite{EFK} describing the spectrum of such a ring of differential operators acting on the Hilbert space of $L^2$ sections of half forms on the moduli space of bundles on a complex curve.

 We finish the Introduction with a technical remark.
 Below we use a general construction, the derived category of asymptotic $\D$-modules on stacks.
 Here by an asymptotic $\D$-module on a smooth algebraic variety $X$ we mean a sheaf of modules over the sheaf of rings $D_\hbar(X)$, the sheaf of Rees algebras corresponding to the sheaf of filtered algebras $D(X)$.
 Thus $D_\hbar(X)$ is a flat sheaf of rings over polynomials in $\hbar$, such that $D_\hbar(X)/(\hbar -1)=D(X)$, $D_\hbar (X)/\hbar = \O(T^*X)$.
 We refer to \cite{L} for a discussion of standard functors on the derived category of $D_\hbar$-modules.
 The proof of Proposition \ref{filtr} relies on an extension of this theory to smooth algebraic stacks over a field of an arbitrary characteristic which does not seem to be documented in the literature.